-The 2021 Annual Meeting of Stockholders ("Annual Meeting") of Yield10 Bioscience, Inc., a Delaware corporation (the "Company"), will be held on Monday, May 24, 2021, at 9:30 a.m., Eastern time, in a virtual format, for the following purposes:
+The 2023 Annual Meeting of Stockholders ("Annual Meeting") of Yield10 Bioscience, Inc., a Delaware corporation (the "Company"), will be held on Thursday, May 25, 2023, at 10:00 a.m., Eastern Time, in a virtual format, for the following purposes:

-- 1. To elect two (2) Class III Directors, each to serve for a three-year term and until his successor has been duly elected and qualified or until his earlier death, resignation or removal; - 2.
-To approve a proposed amendment to the Company's Amended and Restated 2018 Stock Option and Incentive Plan to increase the number of shares of the Company's common stock available for issuance by 300,000 shares; - 3.
-To consider an advisory vote on compensation of the Company's named executive officers; - 4.
-To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2021; and - 5.
+- 1. To elect two (2) Class II Directors, each to serve for a three-year term and until their respective successors have been duly elected and qualified or until their earlier death, resignation or removal; - 2.
+To approve a proposed amendment to the Company's 2018 Stock Option and Incentive Plan; - 3.
+To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2023; and - 4.
 To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.